vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 ## Before you start

-> _Before you begin, you should already have:_
+_Before you begin, you should already have:_
->
-> - A functioning Evergreen store.
+- A functioning Evergreen store.

-Include known issues, bugs or other important information in this section.

-> _You should also consider that:_
+_You should also consider that:_

->
-> - This feature is experimental.
+- This feature is experimental.
-> - Some sections contain multiple instances of the same component.
+- Some sections contain multiple instances of the same component.
 When overriting a component or passing additional props to it, consider that all instances will be affected by this.

 ---

 ## Step by step

-- Use a numbered list.
-- Start each step with a verb.
-- If the overall process has different stages, label them with subheadings.

 ### Step 1 - Choose a native section to customize

 1. Choose the native section to be customized - [list of available native sections](./tbd-link)